 How to Sharpen a Lawn Mower Blade (Safely)

 Walk past most Aussie lawns the day after a mow and the tips are brown.
-People assume that’s drought, or fertiliser burn, or the wrong watering schedule.
-Nine times out of ten it’s a blunt mower blade.
+People assume it’s drought, or fertiliser burn, or wrong watering.
+Nine times out of ten its a blunt mower blade.
 A blunt blade rips and tears the grass blade instead of cutting it cleanly.
-The torn end browns within 24 hours and the lawn looks dry even though it isn’t.
+The torn end browns within 24 hours and the whole lawn looks dry even when it isnt.
+Most people I talk to in Perth have never sharpened their mower blade.
+Not once.
+They’ve owned the mower for eight years, mowed every fortnight, and the blade has never been touched.
+A ten-minute file job genuinely changes how the lawn looks — and it isn’t hard.
+Worth doing once, worth doing right.

-The Aussie gotcha — and this trips up most people who watch a US YouTube video — is the Victa swing-back blade.
-The most common Aussie mower uses a swing-back system that’s different from the fixed-blade designs you see in American videos.
-Sharpen the wrong edge of a swing-back blade and you ruin the balance, the mower vibrates like a washing machine on spin cycle, and you can crack the deck or the crankshaft.
+The Aussie gotcha that trips up anyone who watches a US YouTube video is the Victa swing-back blade.
+The most common Aussie mower uses a swing-back system that’s totally different from the fixed-blade designs in American videos.
+Sharpen the wrong edge of a swing-back and you ruin the balance — the mower vibrates like a washing machine on spin cycle and you can crack the deck or the crankshaft.
+Heres the routine I use.

 What you’ll need

-- 13 mm or 17 mm spanner (matches the blade bolt — most Victas are 13 mm, Honda HRU is 17 mm)
+• 13mm or 17mm spanner matched to the blade bolt (most Victas are 13mm; Honda HRU is 17mm)

-- Cardboard or a nail in a wall — for the balance test
+• A nail in a wall or a screwdriver in a vice — for the balance test

 Step 1: Disconnect the spark plug lead

 Always.
 Pull the rubber boot off the spark plug before you go anywhere near the blade.
-The mower cannot start with no spark.
-The blade cannot rotate, kick the recoil, take your fingers off, etc. This step costs nothing and saves casualties every year.
+With no spark, the mower cant accidentally start.
+The blade cant rotate, kick the recoil, or take your fingers off.
+This step costs nothing and it saves casualties every year.
+First move, every time.

 Step 2: Mark the blade orientation

-Before you take it off, mark which face is “down” (away from the engine) with a permanent marker on the side of the blade.
-Refitting upside-down is a classic stuff-up — the blade looks fine but it pushes air the wrong way and the mower won’t suck cleanly.
+Before you take it off, mark which face is “down” — away from the engine — with a permanent marker on the side of the blade.
+Refitting upside-down is a classic stuff-up.
+The blade looks fine but it pushes air the wrong way and the mower wont suck cleanly into the catcher.
+Quick yarn from years past: I refitted a Victa blade upside-down once and spent half an hour wondering why the catcher was empty.
+The marker takes ten seconds and avoids it.

 Step 3: Remove the blade